 - Encouraging and supporting innovation in solutions;

-- Partnering with other educational institutions and external organizations with similar objectives to efficiently leverage technology resources.
+- Partnering with other educational institutions and external organizations with similar objectives to efficiently leverage resources.

 The initiatives in this document continue to be ambitious.
 It will take the combined efforts of all campus stakeholders to accomplish our goals.